-- 4.9.1 The Voltage Transformer shall be provided in accordance with the requirements of EE Spec: 174 145kV Outdoor Structure Mounted Instrument Transformers. - 4.9.2 For circuit capacities up to 100MVA, all windings shall satisfy the requirements for both Class 0.5 and Class 3P.
+4.9.1 The Voltage Transformer shall be provided in accordance with the requirements of EE Spec: 174 - 145kV Outdoor Structure Mounted Instrument Transformers.

-- 4.9.3 For circuit capacities over 100MVA, all windings shall satisfy the requirements for both Class 0.2 and Class 3P. - 4.9.4 The total burden on metering VT secondary winding shall be between 25% and 100% of the rated burden. - 4.9.5 The VTs shall be solely for NGED use and shall not be used directly to provide a voltage reference for IDNO / Customer synchronisation or interface protection
+- 4.9.2 For circuit capacities up to 100MVA, all windings shall satisfy the requirements for both Class 0.5 and Class 3P. - 4.9.3 For circuit capacities over 100MVA, all windings shall satisfy the requirements for both Class 0.2 and Class 3P. - 4.9.4 Metering VTs typically have a 100VA rating and for compliance with the accuracy thresholds require a total burden on the secondary winding between 25% and 100%, however, to ensure this requirement is satisfied a lower rated VT may be provided. - 4.9.5 The VTs shall be solely for NGED use and shall not be used directly to provide a voltage reference for IDNO / Customer synchronisation or interface protection